A model for framed configuration spaces of points: Background and recollections

+The collection $\pdu\BGraphs_{n}^{m}$ is a (strict) cooperad in $H(\BG)$-modules that defines an equivariant model of $\FM_n$.
+We may then apply the lax monoidal functor $K_G \otimes_{H(\BG)} (-)$ to obtain a homotopy Hopf cooperad (compare with the analogous construction in~\cite[Lemma~4.8]{KhoroshkinWillwacher2017}):

-We would like to connect it to $\Omega(\FM_{n})$, taking the action of $H(G)$ into account.
-However, there is no direct map, and the zigzag is built using the following method.
+Using the pullback-to-pushout principle, this forms a dgca model of $\FM_n$.
+We would thus like to connect it to $\OmPA(\FM_{n})$, taking the action of $H(G)$ into account.
+However, there is no direct map that is compatible with the Hopf cooperad structure, and the zigzag is built using the following method.

-Like all Lie groups, $G$ is formal as a space, and there exists a direct quasi-isomorphism of dgcas $H(G) \xrightarrow{\sim} \Omega(G)$ (defined by choosing any closed representative of the classes $\beta_{i}$ above).
-However, $\Omega(G)$ is not a Hopf algebra, and the category of $\Omega(G)$-modules is not a symmetric monoidal category, which would cause problems later.
-One can strictify $\Omega(G)$ into a Hopf algebra using the $W$-construction~\cite[Section~3]{KhoroshkinWillwacher2017}.
-Let $I \coloneqq \Omega(\Delta^{1}) = \R[t,dt]$ be a path object for $\R$ in the model category of dgcas.
-Then the $W$-construction of $\Omega(G)$ is given by the end:
+Like all Lie groups, $G$ is formal as a space, and there exists a direct quasi-isomorphism of dgcas $H(G) \xrightarrow{\sim} \OmPA(G)$ (defined by choosing any closed representative of the classes $\beta_{i}$ above).
+However, $\OmPA(G)$ is not a Hopf algebra, and the category of $\OmPA(G)$-modules is not a symmetric monoidal category, which would cause problems later.
+One can strictify $\OmPA(G)$ into a non-unital complete bialgebra in complete vector spaces using the $W$-construction~\cite[Section~3]{KhoroshkinWillwacher2017}.
+(It can be made unital using constructions from the same section but we will not use it.)
+Let $I \coloneqq \Omega_{PL}(\Delta^{1}) = \R[t,dt]$ be a path object for $\R$ in the model category of dgcas.